 If you didn’t pass, the CFP Board will mail a diagnostic report of your results.
 These diagnostics cover the Principal Knowledge Topics and show you where the weaknesses and strengths are in your answers.
-This helps you to zero in on the areas where you need to improve your knowledge base for the next time you take the exam.
+This helps you to zero in on the areas where you need to improve your knowledge base and learning for the next time you take the exam.

 Passing scores for the CFP exam are “based on a minimal competency level required to pass the exam. . .” according to the CFP Board.
 The overall passing rate in 2018 was 60%; for first-time test-takers it was 64%.
 If you don’t pass your exam, you are able to take it two more times in two years.